Skip to main content

 Concussion / Post-Concussion Syndrome head-impact injury

 A concussion is a mild traumatic brain injury caused by a blow to the head or body, common in contact sports and falls — most resolve in weeks, some develop persistent post-concussion symptoms.
-Same-day or next-week evaluations across eight LA-area offices.
+Same-day or next-day evaluations across eight LA-area offices.

 Los Angeles orthopedic specialist evaluating a patient for concussion / post-concussion syndrome — LAOSS board-certified care across eight LA offices